PhilHealth C-Section Coverage 2026: Benefits, Amounts & How to Claim

 Does PhilHealth cover a C-section done in a private hospital?

-Yes — but the ₱19,000 case rate is deducted from the total private hospital bill, which is usually ₱80,000–₱350,000+.
-Expect significant out-of-pocket unless you have HMO or other assistance.
+Yes — the ₱58,000–₱62,000 case rate is deducted from the total private hospital bill, which is usually ₱80,000–₱400,000+.
+Out-of-pocket cost has dropped meaningfully versus the previous regime, but private-room and tertiary-hospital deliveries still leave significant balance unless you have HMO or other assistance.

 How soon should I register with PhilHealth if I'm pregnant?